MicrosoftDocs/azure-devops-yaml-schema/task-reference/vstest-v2.md

 **`overrideTestrunParameters`** - **Override test run parameters**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Override parameters defined in the `TestRunParameters` section of runsettings file or `Properties` section of testsettings file.
-For example: `-key1 value1 -key2 value2`.
-Note: Properties specified in testsettings file can be accessed via the TestContext using Visual Studio 2017 Update 4 or higher.
+Overrides the parameters defined in the `TestRunParameters` section of a `runsettings` file or the `Properties` section of a `testsettings` file.
+For example: `-key1 value1 -key2 value2`. *Note:* Properties specified in a `testsettings` file can be accessed via the `TestContext` using Visual Studio 2017 (update 4 or higher).
 <!-- :::editable-content-end::: -->
 <br>